I’m going to be straight with you:

 According to Reevoo, 50 or more reviews per product can help you get a 4.6% increase in conversion rates.

-Best Buy shows a long list of customer reviews for all their products, including their TVs as shown below:
+Best Buy shows a long list of customer product reviews, including their TVs as shown below:

-And not only that but they give other customers the chance to reply to those reviews to ask any follow up questions they might have about the product.
+And not only that but they give other customers the chance to reply to those product reviews to ask any follow-up questions they might have about the product.

 In fact, Amazon even go a step further by sending emails out to people that have previously bought a product when someone has a question-